California ballot proposition: Initiatives

-The minimum number of signatures for an initiative petition is at least 8 percent (for an amendment to the state constitution) or 5 percent (for a statute) of the number of people who voted in the most recent election for governor.
-For 2020 and 2022, the minimum number of required signatures needed to be collected is 623,212 for a proposed statute, and 997,139 for a proposed constitutional amendment.
+The minimum number of signatures for an initiative petition is at least 8 percent (for an amendment to the state constitution) or 5 percent (for a statute) of the number of people who voted in the most recent election for governor, as per Cal.
+Const., art.
+II, § 8(b); Elections Code § 9035.
+Based on the 2022 gubernatorial (governor) election, which saw a turnout of 10,933,018, initiative statutes require 546,651 signatures whereas initiative proposed constitutional amendments require 874,641.
+Previously, based on the 12,464,235 turnout for the 2018 gubernatorial election, the minimum number of required signatures needed to be collected was 623,212 for a proposed statute, and 997,139 for a proposed constitutional amendment up until 2022.

 The filing fee for submitting an initiative to the ballot was increased from $200 to $2,000 following the signing of a law in September 2015.
 This fee is refunded if the proposition makes it to the ballot.
 The $200 fee had been originally set in 1943, and the State Legislature felt that it needed to be increased to discourage people from proposing frivolous or improper measures for the ballot.

 Before initiative proponents may gather signatures, the Attorney General prepares an official title and summary for the proposed law, and the California Legislative Analyst's Office submits a report on its estimated fiscal effects.
 There is a 30-day public review period that begins after the Attorney General receives the submission and the filing fee, where any member of the public may submit public comments on the proposed initiative.
 The Attorney General then prepares the official title and summary after the public review period.
 The Legislative Analyst's Office has 50 days after receiving the final version of the proposed measure to prepare its report, and the Attorney General has 15 days after receiving these fiscal estimates to send the final official version of the title and summary to both the Secretary of State and the initiative proponents.

 After gaining approval, proponents have 180 days to gather the required number of signatures (the Secretary of State sets the official deadline within one day after receiving the title and summary from the Attorney General).
 Proponents usually seek at least 50 percent more than the legal minimum number of signatures to compensate for possible duplicate or otherwise invalid signatures.

 Proponents who have gathered at least 25 percent of the required number of signatures must immediately submit a written statement to the Secretary of State certifying they have done so.
 This is to allow time for each chamber in the State Legislature to assign the proposed initiative to its appropriate committees and schedule public hearings on it.
 However, the Legislature cannot amend the proposed initiative or prevent it from being added to the ballot once it qualifies.